nvergottini/puppet-ir_agent/README.md

 ## Limitations

-This module has been tested on Scientific 6 and Oracle Linux 7 and 8 only, but it should work for other RHEL 6 and 7 based operating systems.
+This module has been tested on Scientific 6 and Oracle Linux 7 and 8 only, but it should work for other RHEL 6, 7, and 8 based distributions.

 If this module is used to install the Insight agent, it will install the audit package because it is a requirement for the Insight agent.
 If this module is